Euclidean plane and its relatives; a minimalist introduction: Projective model

-Klein model is an other model of hyperbolic plane discovered by Beltrami.
-The Klein and Poincar\'e models are saying exactly the same thing but in two different languages.
-Some problems in hyperbolic geometry admit simpler proof using Klein model and others have simpler proof in Poincar\'e model.
-Therefore it worth to know both.
+The \textit{projective model} is another model of the hyperbolic plane discovered by Eugenio Beltrami; it is often called the {}\emph{Klein model}.
+The projective and conformal models are saying exactly the same thing but in two different languages.
+Some problems are easier in projective model, and others in the conformal model.
+Therefore, it is worth knowing both.